YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 We know that there are primary and advanced injection functions.
 Similarly there are primary and advanced reifiers: the primary reifier `Logic.reify` reifies logic variables over base types (like character and string) and simple variant types (i.e., those that have only constant constructors).
-Advanced reifiers are for logic variables over variant types whose type constructors do have one or more type parameters.
-The Peano Arithmetic library defines an advanced reifier for the
+Advanced reifiers are for logic variables over variant types whose type constructors have one or more type parameters and there exist non-constant (value) constructors.
-Peano number type:
+The Peano Arithmetic library defines an advanced reifier for the Peano number type:
 ```ocaml
 let rec reify = fun env n -> F.reify reify env n;;